Grabow: World War II

+During their occupation, the Soviets would install Luka P. Boldin as the town's Stadtkommandant.
+Boldin reorganized the town's municipal administration and installed Lithuanian-born Edgar Stafels as the town's mayor.
+Once it was revealed however, that Stafels had been a criminal who previously served time in a Zuchthaus, he was arrested by the police chief Karl Brandt, whose custody Stafels escaped three days later.
+The Stadtkommandant replaced Stafels with the moderate old-communist Friedrich Jacobs.

+Under East Germany

+On 1 July 1950, the former municipalities of Fresenbrügge (incl.
+Neu Fresenbrügge & Schleuse) and Wanzlitz (incl.
+Ausbau) were annexed into Grabow.
+The Amtsgericht Grabow, which was founded in 1879, was voided in 1945 and dissolved in 1950.

 Since reunification

 In 2005, the Amt Grabow-Land, which annexed the Amt Malliß in 2004, and the town of Grabow were merged into the administrative unit Amt Grabow, which persists to this day.
 The district of Ludwigslust, of which Grabow was a part, was merged with the district of Parchim on 4 September 2011, forming the new district of Ludwigslust-Parchim.

 On 1 January 2016, Grabow annexed the former municipality Steesow, which became an exclave separated by 15 km from the core municipal territory.

 In 2024 Grabow participated in the Summer of Pioneers, a project attempting to help revive smaller towns.

 Demographics

-As of the 2022 census, Grabow had a population of 5,436 (2023 estimate: 5,416), of which 2,781 (51.2%) are female and 2,655 (48.8%) are male.
+As of the 2022 census, Grabow had a population of 5,436 (2023 estimate: 5,573), of which 2,781 (51.2%) are female and 2,655 (48.8%) are male.
 The median age in the municipality is 49.8, with 757 (13.9%) being under 18 and 1,653 (30.4%) being 65 or older.

 In 1947 the population consisted of 5,323 residents and 3,515 expellees, thus explaining the population jump to 8,838.